CyberGitLabs/security-writeups/Hack The Box Machines/Reset.md

 The *www-data* user is also a member of the *adm* group, this group can read logs (as we could infer from what we have done so far).
 In the system are present 2 users: *local* and *sadm*.
-Since from my internal enumeration i found that *sadm* was allowed to run rsh commands (from the content of /etc/hosts.equiv), i went to the */var/log* folder and searched for the string *sadm* in all the files:
+Since from my internal enumeration I found that *sadm* was allowed to run rsh commands (from the content of /etc/hosts.equiv), I went to the */var/log* folder and searched for the string *sadm* in all the files:
 ![diagram](../images/Reset/Reset_grep_logs.png)

 This will output all the content which includes *sadm*, recursively from all the files included in this folder and its subfolders.
 The file audit.log, depending on the configuration can contain different events, in this case recorded system calls with also commands.
 Some of the commands where encoded in hex format.
-Decoding one of these commands i could retrieve the password of the *sadm* user:
+Decoding one of these commands I could retrieve the password of the *sadm* user:

 ![diagram](../images/Reset/Reset_sadm_pass.png)

-and i could get a shell as this user:
+and I could get a shell as this user:

 ![diagram](../images/Reset/Reset_sadm_shell.png)